zordius/lightncandy/README.md

       * Know required data structure from your templates
       * Verify input data, or find out missing variables with any jsonSchema validator
 * Standalone Template
-   * The compiled PHP template can run without any PHP library.
+   * The compiled PHP code can run without any PHP library.
+You do not need to include LightnCandy when execute rendering function.

 Sample
 ------